Aetherinox/proteus-app-manager/README.md

 <br />

 > [!WARNING]
+> Do NOT attempt to run this script as another user that you are not signed in as.
+If you are signed into your device as user `David`, don't `su` in terminal to another user and then attempt to run the script.
+Whatever user you're signed into the device with, is the user you should be running the script under.
+>
+> Do not `su root` and try to run the script.
+It will fail.
+You shouldn't be running things under root anyway.
+>
-> Do not run `sudo` when executing this script.
-The script will automatically ask you for sudo permission.
-It needs to be ran as the user you are currently logged in as.
+> You should also not need `sudo` to run the script.
+It will automatically ask you for sudo permission.

 <br />